The Main Points

 - They involve excluding certain food groups.
 Elimination of an entire food group “may” result in nutritional deficiencies;

-- More importantly however is sustainability.
+- They are hard to sustain long-term.
 Keto, in particular, does not seem to be sustainable for many, many people over the long run.

-- I found a lot of “weight loss” success with slow carb, but the high protein nature of it is difficult to achieve without red meat.
+- They can include too much red meat, as the high protein nature of these low carb approaches can be difficult to achieve without red meat.
 Much of the current research favors plant-based diets over diets heavy in red meat if the goal is “health”.

 Why are these Foods Important to the Diet?

 Extra Virgin Olive Oil (EVOO) is the oil of choice in the classic Mediterranean diet, as well as the Pesco Mediterranean diet.
 EVOO is used for cooking vegetables, in salads (with vinegar) and in sautéing fish.